JOSDEVOP/git_command_cheat_codes_folders/cheatcode.md

 - -⚡git branch -D branchname : deletes the branch name on your local machine or local repo.
 - -⚡git branch -d branch_name

+## How TO CREATE SSH KEYPAIR ON LOCALL MACHINE OR LAPTOP

+- -⚡1. we need to check if there is an existing key pair on the machine by using this command
+- -⚡`ls -al ~/.ssh`.
+- -⚡it would a files with extention /_id_ed25519.pub . if this command doesnt reveal any keypair then you can go ahead and create one using this code `ssh-keygen -t ed25519 -C "jibril.os@yahoo.com` .It would ask a few question like where do you want to store the keypairs and what passphrase you want. click on enter for all.
+After its done use this command to reveal the public key you need to put on the remote server :  ` cat ~/.ssh/id_ed25519.pub`

+## How to Delete a branch from the remote server for the terminal
 ## How to Delete a branch from the remote server for the terminal
 ```markdown
 - -⚡git fetch :  Before deleting a remote branch, it's a good idea to fetch the latest changes from the remote repository to ensure you have the most up-to-date information.